-Because it's stored digitally, the information can be shared easily among a patient's various health care providers within a facility, and can be sent quickly from one facility to another if a patient finds a new health provider.
+Because it's stored digitally, health care providers within a facility can share the information, or send it quickly to another facility if a patient sees another health provider.

 How Is Information Accessed?

-Most hospitals have their own unique EHR databases that are set up to be accessible from every computer.
-To open a patient's health record, a doctor, nurse, or other health care provider would log in to the system with a username and password or thumbprint identification.
+Most hospitals have a unique EHR database that's accessible from every computer.
+To open a patient's health record, a doctor, nurse, or other health care provider logs into the system with a username and password or thumbprint identification.

 What Are the Benefits?

 - Safely store data.
-Digital data storage helps to preserve health information.
-Every change that is made within an EHR is tracked along with the ID of the person who made it and the time.
-Pages cannot be removed from the record.
-With paper records, there's always the chance they'll get lost or misfiled or somehow damaged.
-Paper medical records for thousands of patients in Louisiana, Mississippi, and Alabama, for example, were destroyed by Hurricane Katrina in 2005 — and most of that information was never recovered.
+Digital data storage helps preserve health information.
+Every change made within an EHR is tracked, as is the ID of the person who made it and when.
+Pages can't be removed from the record.
+A paper record could get lost, misfiled, or damaged.

 - Prevent medical errors.
-Many medical errors are preventable by using EHRs.
-For example, some systems help doctors prescribe drugs by performing the correct calculations needed for drug dosages.
-They also monitor for and alert doctors of potentially harmful drug interactions, allergies, or possible allergic reactions.
-And patients can avoid getting extra X-rays or lab tests because each test result is recorded, stored, and easily referenced.
+Some systems help doctors prescribe drugs by doing the correct calculations for drug dosages.
+They also check for and alert doctors about potentially harmful drug interactions, allergies, or possible allergic reactions.
+And patients can avoid getting extra X-rays or lab tests because each test result is recorded, stored, and easily checked.

 - Save time.
-More than one person can work on the record at the same time, so there's less time waiting to hand off the record to another person.
-So a doctor can review test results while a nurse is entering vital signs and the billing office is submitting paperwork to an insurance provider through the system.
-Additionally, since prescriptions can be "e-prescribed" through the EHR and sent to a pharmacy directly, it saves patients time later on.
+More than one person can work on the record at the same time.
+So a doctor can review test results while a nurse enters vital signs and the billing office submits paperwork to an insurance provider.
+Prescriptions can be "e-prescribed" through the EHR and sent right to a pharmacy, saving a patient time.

 - Save space.
-Thanks to EHRs, huge file rooms may soon become a relic of the past.
-This valuable office space within the hospital can be converted into care-related areas — perhaps a few extra patient rooms or another imaging center.
+Thanks to EHRs, huge file rooms may soon be part of the past.
+This space can be used as care-related areas — perhaps a few extra patient rooms or another imaging center.

 - Empower patients.
-Parents can be active participants in their child's care (or their own) when they have improved access to their medical files.
-That means they can view test results, review a provider's instructions for home care, and even check for errors.
+Parents can be active parts of their child's care (or their own) when they have improved access to their medical files.
+They can view test results, see a provider's instructions for home care, and even check for errors.